CrazyTim/spin-wheel/README.md

 The same goes for `wheel.offset` which is measured as a percent from the center of the container.
 Setting `offset.w` to `-0.5` will move the wheel 50% off the left edge of the container.

 Labels are not given an absolute size either.
-Instead you set `itemLabelFont` (example `'Arial'`), `itemLabelFontMaxSize` (this is a relative size), and `itemLabelMaxRadius` (as a percent of the radius), and the actual size of the font is calculated automatically to fit in the available space.
+Instead you set `itemLabelFont` (example `'Arial'`), `itemLabelFontSizeMax` (this is a relative size), and `itemLabelRadiusMax` (as a percent of the radius), and the actual size of the font is calculated automatically to fit in the available space.

 ## Methods for `Wheel`